-Okay, so you’re here because you want to learn how to sing.
-One of the best ways of doing this is to employ the help of some of the best online singing lessons.
+You’re probably here because you want to learn how to sing, or you want to give your vocals a polish.
+One of the best ways of doing this is to employ the help of one of the best online singing lessons platforms.
 Learning how to sing is an activity that involves energy, patience and time – all while learning about strengthening muscles, stamina, and the necessary tools to keep your voice in good health.

 Best online singing lessons: MusicRadar’s Choice

-Our number one pick for the best online singing tuition platforms has to be 30 Day Singer (opens in new tab).
-From its extremely user-friendly interface to its plethora of informative content, high definition videos and cost effective plan, it really is a fantastic quality platform for aspiring vocalists.
+Our number one pick for the best online singing tuition platforms has to be 30 Day Singer.
+From its extremely user-friendly interface to its plethora of informative content, high definition videos and cost effective payment plan, it really is a fantastic quality platform for aspiring vocalists.

 Singeo is another online vocal coaching platform that’s really well populated with high definition video content and a community-focused approach to learning to sing – for a super affordable price.
 Between this and 30 Day Singer, you need look no further for online singing lessons.
 However, if you do fancy learning a little more about the different sites available to you before you choose one, keep reading!

 30 Day Singer: Get your first month half price